Sign On

 Effective in 2023

-• The age for required minimum distributions increases from 72 to 73.
+• The age for required minimum distributions increased from 72 to 73.

-• Ability for SIMPLE IRAs to accept Roth contributions and employers to offer employees the ability to treat employee and employer SEP contributions as Roth (in whole or in part).
+• SIMPLE IRAs can accept accept Roth contributions and employers can offer employees the ability to treat employee and employer SEP contributions as Roth (in whole or in part).

 • Defined contribution plans can provide participants with the option of receiving matching contributions on a Roth basis.

-• New rules apply for annuities in employer-sponsored plans, including an increase to a maximum of $200,000 that can be used to purchase qualified longevity annuity contracts (QLACs) and the elimination of certain IRS barriers to the distribution of annuity benefits.
+• New rules apply for annuities in employer-sponsored plans include an increase to a maximum of $200,000 that can be used to purchase qualified longevity annuity contracts (QLACs) and the elimination of certain IRS barriers to the distribution of annuity benefits.

-• Taxpayers will be able to use a qualified charitable distribution of up to $50,000 each to make a onetime distribution to a charitable split-interest trust, but there are numerous restrictions, so check with your financial advisors.
+• Taxpayers can use a qualified charitable distribution of up to $50,000 each to make a one-time distribution to a charitable split-interest trust, but there are numerous restrictions, so check with your financial advisors.

-• Non-highly compensated employees will be able to contribute up to $2,500 annually to an “Emergency Savings Account” linked to an existing employer retirement plan that they can access for emergency use without penalty.
+• Non-highly compensated employees can contribute up to $2,500 annually to an emergency savings account linked to an existing employer retirement plan that they can access for emergency use without penalty.

 Effective in 2024

-• Limits on catch-up contributions to Traditional and Roth IRAs will automatically begin to adjust for inflation in increments of $100.
+• Limits on catch-up contributions to traditional and Roth IRAs automatically begin to adjust for inflation in increments of $100.

 • Catch-up contributions to qualified retirement plans for high-income taxpayers are subject to Roth tax treatment.